scality/RestBlockDriver/README.md

 --------------

-To add one (or more) new mirror(s) to the driver, you need to write the list of mirrors separated by comas into the associated file.
+To add one (or more) new mirror(s) to the driver, you need to write the list of mirrors separated by commas into the associated file.
 The format includes protocol, host (IP only: DNS is not supported yet), optional port, and the path to the volume repository ("path") which does no require an ending '/'.
 In essence, a volume repository URL would look like this:

     http://<ip>[:<port>]/<path>

-Thus, catenating the multiples mirror urls, you can add them all at once like in the example:
+Thus, to concatenate the multiples mirror urls, you can add them all at once like in the example:

     # export REST_REPO1=http://127.0.0.1:443/volumes